citrix/storefront-authentication-sdk/docs/index.md

 ### Getting Started

 In order to open and build the samples, you must first provision a development environment.
-This requires the following components to be installed on a suitable Windows machine, as described in the prerequisites (see Section 1.2.1).
+This requires the following components to be installed on a suitable Windows machine, as described in the prerequisites (see [Prerequisites](#prerequisites)).

 All the other tools and components required to build the samples are included in the SDK.
 A temporary code-signing certificate for test purposes has been provided in the following location: AuthSDK.zip/Certificates/YourCompany.pfx